yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 - `NSDictionary` describes a key-value store where some one *key*-object maps to one *value*-object.
 - `NSSet` describes an unordered collection of unique objects.

-Collections are immutable by default.
+These collections are immutable by default.
 The mutable counterparts of the above are `NSMutableArray`, `NSMutableDictionary`, and `NSMutableSet`.
 Collections should also be thought of in their abstract sense, rather than their concrete implementation (such as in Java).

 Keys in `NSDictionary` may be any instance of an `NSObject`.
 Which selector does `NSDictionary` use to test for the uniqueness of keys?  **(10 points)**

 ### Problem 2: Standard Data Structures (30 points) ###

-Objective-C does not provide Stacks and Queues natively.
+Objective-C does not provide Stacks and Queues ADTs natively.
 Your task is to implement a generic LIFO stack, and a generic FIFO queue.

-**Fork** the Problem Set 1 repository from GitLab ([http://cs3217.comp.nus.edu.sg/problem-sets-2014/problem-set-1](http://cs3217.comp.nus.edu.sg/problem-sets-2014/problem-set-1)) and **clone** it into your computer to begin working.
+**Fork** the Problem Set 1 repository into your account on Bitbucket ([https://bitbucket.org/cs3217/cs3217-problem-set-1](https://bitbucket.org/cs3217/cs3217-problem-set-1)) and **clone** it into your computer to begin working.

 The Xcode project that you would have just cloned is a Mac OS Command Line Tool which is designed to be run on your computer, not your iPad.
 The file `main.m` contains a small driver program that you *should not change functionally*.
 The driver program will read a property list specified in an argument, and output the results of the specified algorithm to the console.
 We will be using this driver program to grade your assignment automatically.